Document Type : Original Articles

 1 Department of Sport Rehabilitation, Faculty of Sport Sciences, Bu Ali Sina University, Hamedan, Iran.

-2 Departments of Neurosurgery and Radiology, Hamadan University of Medical Sciences, Hamadan, Iran
+2 Department of Neurosurgery, School of Medicine, Hamadan University of Medical Sciences, Hamadan, Iran.

 10.30476/jrsr.2024.101742.1468